antpngl92/Portfolio-Website/README.md

 Create 2 folders inside src folder, named media and static.

-You can install the project in 2 ways - with adn withough virtual environment (I would recommend using virtual environment to separate your dependencies).
+You can install the project in 2 ways - with and without virtual environment (I would recommend using a virtual environment to separate your dependencies).

-This assumes that you're using Ubuntu Linux for the installation:
+This document assumes that you're using Ubuntu Linux for the installation:

-Installing the Python tools needed for the enviroment Open up the Terminal Application and start typing the following:
+Installing the Python tools needed for the environment Open up the Terminal Application and start typing the following:
 ```